dataforseo/TypeScriptClient/docs/classes/DataforseoLabsGoogleRankedKeywordsLiveRequestInfo.md

 [["keyword_data.keyword_info.search_volume","<>",0],
 "and",
 [["ranked_serp_element.serp_item.type","<>","paid"],"or",["ranked_serp_element.serp_item.is_malicious","=",false]]]
-if you want to get the keywords a particular webpage ranks for, specify the filter by the ranked_serp_element.serp_item.relative_url parameter
+if you want to get the keywords a particular webpage ranks for, you can use a target field or filter by the ranked_serp_element.serp_item.relative_url parameter
 example:
 ["ranked_serp_element.serp_item.relative_url", "=", "/apis/rank-tracker-api"]
 for more information about filters, please refer to Dataforseo Labs – Filters or this help center guide